 If your garden is in an area that floods, consider moving it.
 If that is not an option, see if you can drain the area or at the very least, make raised beds.
 A garden cannot survive in standing water.

 Too little water is an easier fix.
-Provided that you have running water near by.
-Remember, soaker hoses or drip irrigation is far superior for a vegetable garden than sprinklers.
+Provided that you have running water nearby.
+Remember, soaker hoses or drip irrigation are far superior for a vegetable garden than sprinklers.
 And watering in the early morning is preferable to late in the day or evening.
 Hand watering is only practical if you only have a few plants in containers.

 Too much Sun/ Too Little Sun – The Problem

 Each plant is pretty picky about how much sun it needs.
 A tomato will not set fruit without a minimum of 6 hrs of sunlight.
 But lettuce left in direct light for 14 hrs a day will start to bolt.
 The trick here is to know what your individual varieties need.
-Seed catalogs or the back of the seed packet help you with this, but your climate may effect this also.
-After all full sun in 80° is very different than full sun at 105°.
+Seed catalogs or the back of the seed packet help you with this, but your climate may affect this also.
+After all, full sun at 80° is very different than full sun at 105°.
 Especially for extended periods of time.

 Check This Out: Garden Shade Cloth